PPS Number Ireland: Complete Guide to Tax Identification Numbers (TIN)

 In Ireland:

-- The PPS Number is the TIN for individuals
+- The PPS Number serves as the TIN for individuals

-- Businesses use other tax reference numbers depending on their activity
+- Businesses use different tax reference numbers depending on their activities

 What Is a PPS Number?